Lanterman/seabattle_backend/README.md

 Victory goes to the one who first destroys all enemy ships, with the loss connection will not have time to switch, will not make a move in the allotted time, or will want to give up.
 Each move is given a certain amount of time.

+Implemented functions:
+ - playing with other users in real time;
+ - game with bots (3 levels of difficulty of bots, when performing certain actions - the bot writes in the chat);
+ - leaderboard;
+ - a user profile has been implemented (it is possible to change user information, photos and passwords);
+ - 2 types of authentication:
+   1. JWT authentication (custom implementation);
+   2. OAuth2 (via GitHub and Gmail);
+ - user creation confirmation via email (Celery/Redis);
+ - OpenAPI (swagger, DRW, standard Django Admin).

 Project tested with: APITestCase, APITransactionTestCase, WebsocketCommunicator, pytest.
 Coverage of the project with tests - 99%.